I’ve written an article for the Aperiodical entitled “Ask a mathematician: where should we live?”.

 Or if you put pigeons in pigeonholes (or envelopes in pigeon-holes) then, if , at least one of the holes has at least two pigeons.
 So far, the type of maths you wouldn’t be shocked to see explained on television by a primary-coloured puppet.

-But what happens when you want to gamble with someone else, but both of you want to bet on the same outcome occurring?
-You could bet on a particular score being achieved, or the timing of an event.
-But what happens if the options are limited: is the correct direction to turn left or right ?
-Or if you have identical views: the game will end in a nil-nil draw, or a mutual friend will give up their resolution on a certain day because of some specific event?
+You could bet on a particular score, or the timing of an event.
+But how about if the options are limited: is the correct direction to turn left or right?
+Or if you have identical views: the game will end in a nil-nil draw, or this party will win the election?

-The bet can go ahead if one of you is more sure than the other that they’re correct.
+Here, the bet can go ahead as long as one of you is more sure than the other that they’re correct.
 Continue reading

 Let’s suppose you see a newspaper article or an advert on television that claims “73% of women reported healthier looking hair” or “88% of cats prefer Meonards to other leading feline food brands”, but they don’t give the number of respondents to their survey (perhaps you also have to suppose it happened in the past—the Advertising Standards Agency in Britain seems to have clamped down on this behaviour).
 What is the minimum number of people they could have asked?